 simple and fast.
 A good design is likely to include some combination

-of dynamic linking, threads, and code caches.
+of dynamic linking, pre-threading, and code caches.

 Part III: Evaluation of baseline and optimized servers